Hacker-X-source/Hacker-X-source/README.md

 ## Hi I'm Jeevan Thomas

 -I am a Cyber Security Student passionate about Cyber Security and Digital Forensics.
-Trying to learn more about Cyber Security adn improve my skills.
+Trying to learn more about Cyber Security and improve my skills.